How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Short Sale

-In a short sale, you sell your home for less than the outstanding mortgage balance.
+In a short sale, you sell your home for less than the remaining mortgage balance.
 Benefits include:

 • Avoiding foreclosure on your credit report